 American Society of Transplant Surgeons Winter Symposium 2021

-Source: Davies-Ekwenna O, Brown ML, McCormick S, et al. Serial testing with donor-derived cell-free DNA test to monitor dual and en bloc kidney transplants for signs of rejection.
-Poster presented at the American Society of Transplant Surgeons virtual 21st Annual State of the Art Winter Symposium (E-poster 118), January 14, 2021.
+Source: Ono D, Hayashi R, McCormick S, et al. Clinical utility of donor-derived cell-free DNA testing for allograft rejection in patients with limited access to biopsy.
+Poster presented at the American Society of Transplant Surgeons virtual 21st Annual State of the Art Winter Symposium (E-poster 139), January 14, 2021.
 Support for this study was provided by Natera, Inc.